blackstork-io/fabric/README.md

 </div>

-**Fabric** is an open-source Command Line Interface (CLI) tool coupled with a configuration language designed to encode and automate content generation for cyber-security and compliance.
+**Fabric** is an open-source Command-Line Interface (CLI) tool with a configuration language designed to encode and automate content generation for cyber security and compliance.

 <div align="center">
     <img src=".github/diagram.png" alt="The diagram illustrates a Fabric template and the corresponding rendered document" width="700px"/>